Sinus Headache (cont.)

 Some nasal sprays, other than salt water sprays (Ocean Nasal Spray), may be used, but only for a short period of time because of side effects and complications.
 For example, Afrin nasal spray should be used for no more than 3 days in a row; otherwise, rebound inflammation may occur.
 With rebound inflammation, when the spray medication is stopped, the linings of the nasal passages may swell and potentially cause even more drainage complications.

-For those whose sinus headaches that are due to allergies, inhaled nasal steroids may be helpful in decreasing inflammation within the nasal passages to treat or prevent sinusitis.
+For those whose sinus headaches that are due to allergies, inhaled nasal steroids are recommended unless there is a contraindication.
+This may be helpful along with nasal saline rinses in decreasing inflammation within the nasal passages to treat or prevent sinusitis.

 If a bacterial infection is suspected, the health care professional may prescribe antibiotics to treat the infection and at the same time make suggestions to treat the underlying inflammation.
+To establish the diagnosis of acute bacterial rhinosinusitis and the need for antibiotics, your doctor should confirm that symptoms of acute rhinosinusitis have been present for 10 days or are worsening.
+Symptoms should include purulent nasal frainage, nasal obstruction, facial pain or pressure.
 If the inflammation does not resolve before the antibiotic course is complete, the bacterial infection may recur.

 If the sinus headache persists, and repeated courses of treatment fail to relieve the sinusitis, surgery may be an option.
 Otorhinolaryngologists (ear, nose, and throat [ENT] surgeons) may be able to widen the openings that allow the sinuses to drain and decrease the risk of recurrent inflammation that may obstruct the sinuses from draining.